 Individuals who are resident in Serbia are liable to personal income tax at the single flat rate and to the so-called complementary personal income tax (godišnji porez na dohodak građana) on taxable income above a certain threshold.
-Non-residents are liable to personal income tax on their Serbian-source income only and are not liable to the complementary tax.
+Non-residents are liable to personal income tax on their Serbian-source income only and to the complementary tax on their Serbian-source income only.